albert-kw/kanphnia/README.md

 * unique ID to item
    - to search, remove, list
    - | ID | Task |
-* partial search
-   - contains (keyword), displays result with its ID
 * what if many users access the same file?